Iasa-Global/btabok/index.md

 tags: [getting_started, welcome_page]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: The Business Technology Architecture Body of Knowledge (Btabok) is a free public archive of IT architecture best practices, skills, and knowledge developed from the experience of individual and corporate members of Iasa, the world’s largest IT architecture professional organization.
+summary: The Business Technology Architecture Body of Knowledge (Btabok) is a free public archive of IT architecture best practices, skills, and knowledge developed from the experience of individual and corporate members of Iasa, the world’s largest IT architecture professional organization..
 ---

 ## Welcome to BTABoK